StevensND/switch-port-mods/The Legend of Zelda Tears of the Kingdom/[0100F2C0115B6000]/1.2.1/readme.md

 ### Credits:

 - MaxLastBreath for UltraCam Mod + DFPS support on 1.2.1 as well as TOTK Megathread + TOTK Bug Megathread.
-- ChucksFeedAndSeed for DFPS 1.5.5.
-- Remaining modders who made mods for the TOTK community.
+- Remaining modders who made mods for the TOTK community and make this possible.

 If you want to support this work and keep a track of my mods + updates, here's my [main Github Mods Link](https://github.com/StevensND/switch-port-mods) and my [Ko-Fi](https://ko-fi.com/stevenss) as well as the rest of my [social media](https://linktr.ee/stevenssv2)